Lamartio/Krate/README.md

         krate.getAndFetch("userId", getUserFromApi)
 ```

-Based on your needs you can decide you persistence method.
+Based on your needs you can decide you persistence location.
 Images are often not welcome in a database, so Krate can manage a directory for you:
 ```kotlin
 fun krates(context: Context, picture: ByteArray) {
     val dirKrate = DirectoryKrate(context.cacheDir)